Invariant Curves and the Variational Structure in Tubular Origami Dynamical Systems: THEORETICAL ANALYSIS

 Finally, we combine the contributions from all folding steps to determine the total frequency $\xi(I)$.
 Since the total map $\widetilde{\mathbf{M}}$ is defined as a composition of $m$ folding maps $\mathbf{f}_i$, along with multiple applications of the connectivity map $\mathbf{g}$, the angular displacements generated at each step accumulate additively.
 Let $\xi_{f,i}(I)$ denote the phase shift induced by the $i$-th folding map $\mathbf{f}_i$, and let $k_i \in \{0,1\}$ indicate whether the connectivity map $\mathbf{g}$ is applied at the $i$-th step.
 The total frequency $\xi(I)$ over one module is then given by

 Substituting this result into the angular update law, we obtain the explicit form of the map in the limit $N \to \infty$:

 If $s = 1$ and $\mu = 0$, the action variable is conserved, and the map reduces to an integrable action--angle system consisting of uniform rotations on invariant curves.
 The phase space is foliated by these invariant curves, each corresponding to a constant value of the action variable.
-For irrational values of the frequency $\xi$, the corresponding trajectories are quasi-periodic and densely fill the invariant curves.
+When the rotation number $\xi/(2\pi)$ is irrational, the corresponding trajectories are quasi-periodic and dense on the associated invariant curve.